Fed Rate Prediction Market — Historical Accuracy Record

 Methodology

-Accuracy is defined as: the Kalshi market-implied dominant outcome (highest probability outcome 24 hours before the meeting) matches the Fed's actual decision.
+Accuracy is defined as: the Kalshi market-implied favorite in the last polling cycle before 18:00 UTC on decision day (the 2:00 PM ET announcement) matches the Fed's actual decision.
 A cut-25 prediction is correct if the Fed cuts 25bp.
-It is incorrect if the Fed cuts 50bp (even though both are cuts) — this strict definition is more useful for trading.
+It is incorrect if the Fed cuts 50bp (even though both are cuts) — this strict definition is more useful for trading, and it is the exact rule the table above applies.

 Academic Context